stellar/stellar-protocol/ecosystem/README.md

   which any new concerns should be addressed, the SEP's status will become `Active` or `Final`, depending on the content of the SEP.
-* **Active** - An actively maintained SEP that is intended for immediate adoption by the entire ecosystem by its author(s), and if it is a Standard, by SDF as well.
+* **Active** - An actively maintained SEP that is intended for immediate adoption by the entire ecosystem.
 Additional updates may be made without changing the SEP number.
-* **Final** - A finalized SEP that is intended for immediate adoption by the entire ecosystem by its author(s), and if it is a Standard, by SDF as well.
+* **Final** - A finalized SEP that is intended for immediate adoption by the entire ecosystem.
 A final SEP should only be updated to correct errata.

 ### Additional Statuses
-* **Rejected** - A Standards SEP that has been formally rejected by the SEP Team, and will not be implemented.
+* **Rejected** - A SEP that has been formally rejected by the SEP Team, and will not be implemented.
 * **Superseded: [New Final SEP]** - A SEP that which was previously final but has been superseded by a new, final SEP.
 Both SEPs should reference each other.